niebayes/niebayes/README.md

 ### 👋 &nbsp; Hi there
 I am a self-taught developer with a master’s degree.
 My interest in computers and programming began after I graduated.
-I have self-studied many open courses such as MIT 6.824, CMU 15-445, CMU 6.S081, CMU 15-213, Stanford CS 144, Stanford CS 110L, etc. I have participated in the PingCap tinykv training camp and the Oceanbase miniob database competition.
+I have self-studied many open courses such as MIT 6.824, CMU 15-445, CMU 6.S081, Harvard CS 265, CMU 15-213, Stanford CS 144, Stanford CS 110L, etc. I have participated in the PingCap tinykv training camp and the Oceanbase miniob database competition.
 I’m skilled in C/C++, Go, Rust, Python, distributed systems, and databases.
 I’m also interested in artificial intelligence, robotics, game development, and computer painting.

 - contact me if you have any questions about learning these courses, [email](mailto:niebayes@gmail.com) :)
 - I'm currently looking for a full-time or freelance work